anacicoare/ELF-Loader/README.md

-Here, I implemented a handler that responded to SIGSEGV.
+Here,in loader/loader.c, I implemented a handler that responded to SIGSEGV.

 Sigsegv occurs when the memory is not mapped for that page or when it does not have the needed access right.